 About OGSIVEO

-OGSIVEO is the first and only FDA-approved targeted therapy for adult patients with progressing desmoid tumors who require systemic treatment.
+OGSIVEO is the #1 prescribed and 1st FDA-approved targeted therapy for adult patients with progressing desmoid tumors who require systemic treatment.1

 What is OGSIVEO?

-OGSIVEO is indicated for adult patients with progressing desmoid tumors who require systemic treatment.
-It is the first and only FDA-approved targeted gamma secretase inhibitor.
-OGSIVEO was evaluated in the DeFi study, a Phase 3 pivotal trial that included 142 adult patients with progressing desmoid tumors.1,2
+OGSIVEO is the #1 prescribed and 1st FDA-approved systemic therapy for adults with progressing desmoid tumors who require systemic treatment.1 OGSIVEO was evaluated in the DeFi study, a Phase 3 pivotal trial that included 142 adult patients with progressing desmoid tumors.2,3

-OGSIVEO is the first and only FDA-approved gamma secretase inhibitor
+OGSIVEO is the first FDA-approved gamma secretase inhibitor

 Proposed mechanism of action based on in vitro models